DainisVerdins/React_COVID_19_DATA_SHOW/README.md

 ## For visual appierence and components Bootstrap-react
 See the section about [bootstrap-react](https://react-bootstrap.github.io/getting-started/introduction/) for more information.

-## For Tab component
-See the section about [tab component on react](https://github.com/reactjs/react-tabs) for more information.

 ## For Data table component
 See the section about [Data table component on React](https://react-data-table-component.netlify.app/?path=/docs/getting-started-intro--page) for more information.

+## For datapicker component
+See the section about [Datapicker component](https://reactdatepicker.com) for more information.